 For example, when bred to mice carrying Tg(ACTB-cre)2Mrt,widespread Cre recombinase expression results in macrophages that exhibit increased levels of phagocystosis in culture and when treated with MPTP Grn- mice exhibit an increased loss of dopaminergic neurons and increased numbers of activated microglia.

 A targeting vector was designed to insert loxP sites flanking exons 2 to 13 (the entire coding sequence and the 3' UTR) and a neomycin cassette downstream of the polyA signal.
 The construct was electroporated into 129S4/SvJae-derived embryonic stem (ES) cells.
 Correctly targeted ES cells were injected into recipient C57BL/6 blastocysts.
 The resulting chimeric animals were crossed to C57BL/6 mice for at least 9 generations.

 Strains carrying other alleles of Grn

 013175 B6(Cg)-Grntm1.1Aidi/J 021211 B6.129S4(FVB)-Grntm1.1Far/Mmjax 013174 C57BL/6-Grntm1Aidi/JView Strains carrying other alleles of Grn (3 strains)

 View Related Disease (OMIM) TermsRelated Disease (OMIM) Terms provided by MGI

 - Potential model based on gene homology relationships.
 Phenotypic similarity to the human disease has not been tested.View Mammalian Phenotype TermsMammalian Phenotype Terms provided by MGIassigned by genotype

-The following phenotype information may relate to a genetic background differing from this JAX® Mice strain.
+The following phenotype information is associated with a similar, but not exact match to this JAX® Mice strain.